ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/embedded-systems/restrict-keyword-c99/what-is-restrict.md

 ## The Solution: restrict

 This is what the C99 `restrict` keyword resolves.
 It instructs the compiler that the passed arguments are not dependent on each other and that access to the memory of each happens only through the respective pointer.
 This way the compiler can schedule the instructions in a much more efficient way.
-Essentially it can group and schedule the loads and stores. **Note**, `restrict` only works in C, not in C++.
+Essentially it can group and schedule the loads and stores.

+{{% notice Note %}}
+The `restrict` keyword only works in C, not in C++.
+{{% /notice %}}

 Let's add `restrict` to `A` in the parameter list:
 ```C